-The agony that was drowning me came to an end.
+The agony that had been drowning me came to an end.

 Don’t be afraid that you’ll get into a toxic relationship.
-We all make mistakes and can fall into harmful relationships without meaning to be.
+We all make mistakes and can enter damaging relationships without meaning to be.

 In the end, you’ll open your eyes and start over.